How to Make a Work Schedule (+ Work Schedule Templates)

 Adding time in a timesheet

-All the time entered can later be viewed in visual and weekly reports that can assist you in creating even better schedules in the future.
+All the time entered can later be viewed in weekly reports that can assist you in creating even better schedules in the future.

 If your employees log billable hours, you can also use Clockify data for payroll — since the tracker will automatically calculate how much you need to pay employees based on their tracked time.